 - Student's name/Parents' name

 - Participation in officially recognized activities

 - Address

-- Telephone listing •
+- Telephone listing

-- By signing this document I,

 - Electronic mail address

 - Photograph

 - Honors, and awards received

 - Date and place of birth

 - Grade level

+By signing this document I, , parent/guardian of

-\\\\\, parent/guardian of , a student at Albuquerque School of excellence, acknowledge that I have read and understand the FERPA policy stated above.
-I am requesting that ASE does NOT disclose directory information about my student such as name, address, telephone number, email address, date, place of birth, honors and awards, and dates of attendance.
+a student at Albuquerque

+acknowledge that I have read and understand the FERPA poli cy stated above.
+I am

+requesting that ASE does NOT disclose directory information al out my student such as

+name, address, telephone number er, email address, date, place of b pirth, honors and awards,

+and dates of attendance.

-I understand that this directive shall remain in effect until I withdraw or modify it in writing.
+I understand that this dir ective shall remain in effect until I withdraw or modify it in

+writing.

+Drinted Nomes

-Printed Name: Signature:
+Printed Name:

+Signature:

+~-5 -

 Date: